MinSiThu/Myanmar-Tuberculosis-Guidelines-Instructions/README.md

 ## References

-See [References.md](References.md) for the full list of source materials and authoritative references used in creating this dataset.
+See [References.md](References.md) for the full list of source materials used in building this dataset.

 ---

 ## Contact

-For questions, contributions, or collaboration inquiries, please open an issue on the GitHub repository or contact the author through the Hugging Face dataset page.
+For questions, contributions, or collaboration, please open an issue on the GitHub repository or reach out through the Hugging Face dataset page.